Thought for the Day – 2 June – The Memorial of Sts Marcellinus and Peter – Martyrs (martyred in 304).

 Unable to torture him physically into recanting his faith, the judge ordered him imprisoned in chains, thrown into a pit filled with vipers and worms and forbid the jailor to feed him, insisting that he die of starvation for his crime.
 However, Erasmus was again delivered, with an angel appearing to him and leading him to freedom.
 During his escape, the angel proclaimed, ”Erasmus, Follow me!
 Thou shalt convert a great many.”

-Erasmus fled to Europe, preaching the power of the Lord, performing miracles and converting the multitudes proclaimed by the angel.
+Erasmus fled to Europe, preaching the power of the Lord, performing miracles and converting the multitudes proclaimed by the Angel.
 Upon his arrival in Italy, however, he was again arrested—this time by Emperor Maximin, who also persecuted Christians.
-History tells us that the emperor, enraged by Erasmus’ success in conversion, ordered three hundred of the newly baptised Christians killed as incentive for Erasmus to recant his faith.
+History tells us that the Emperor, enraged by Erasmus’ success in conversions, ordered three hundred of the newly baptised Christians killed as incentive for Erasmus to recant his faith.
 When he did not, he was cruelly tortured and again imprisoned.
-During this torture, his intestines were slowly wound around a sailor’s capstan, which is why he is the patron saint of sailors today.
-Eventually, Saint Erasmus dies a martyr’s death due to disembowelling and subsequent beheading, having been summoned by the voice of the Lord.
+During this torture, his intestines were slowly wound around a sailor’s capstan, which is why he is the Patron Saint of sailors today.
+Eventually, Saint Erasmus died a Martyr’s death due to disembowelling and subsequent beheading, having been summoned by the voice of the Lord.